 We are committed to improving our energy efficiency and reducing our greenhouse gas emissions across our operations.
 We continue to invest in programs that reduce GHG emissions, particularly as they relate to energy use.
 We also evaluate and prioritize the initiatives that have the greatest impact and return on investment, with focus on energy use, fleet management, and waste.

 Amount of waste collected through Rogers workplace transformation efforts.
 Of this waste, 96% has been diverted from landfill through recycling, reusing, or donating to local charities.

 = 49 elephants

 Rogers is committed to reducing energy use by 10% and greenhouse gas emissions by 25% compared to 2011 levels, by 2025

-In 2017, Rogers was selected as one of Canada's Greenest Employers for the fifth year in row.
+In 2018, Rogers was selected as one of Canada's Greenest Employers for the sixth year in row.

 The equivalent to the amount of paper we saved in 2017 – a 48% paper use reduction from 2016.